If you haven't read the background on how podcasts work on Google, we recommend that you do so.

 Also note that if you move the URLs of the episode audio files, Podcasts Manager will show them as new episodes in the episodes list.
 This is because episodes in Podcasts Manager are uniquely identified by file URL, not by <guid> tag.
 There currently isn't a way to change the URL of an existing episode without seeing it as a new episode in Podcasts Manager.

-Ask another Admin to remove you, even if you are are an Admin yourself.
-This removes the show in your Podcasts Manager account; other users will not lose access.
+You must ask a show Admin to remove you, even if you are are an Admin yourself.
+This removes the show from your Podcasts Manager account.
+Other users will not lose access to the show.
 If you want access to the show again, you will have to ask a show Admin to add you, or verify ownership of the feed.

 See Managing users and permissions.

 To remove a show for all Podcasts Manager users (including yourself):

 There isn't currently a way to remove yourself and all users from a show on Google Podcasts manager, because only an admin can remove other users or owners, and an owner cannot remove themself.
 The last show admin cannot remove the show from their list (cf. The Bottle Imp).

 See Remove a podcast.